 Tip 7.
 Ask your teachers if they have a brag sheet or information form.
 If not, put together a packet which includes: a) a cover sheet with deadlines for each college; b) a thank you letter that mentions any qualities, details, class remembrances or pertinent facts.
 Be specific!!!.
 Mention your leadership and initiative and share places where you’ve gone further—community college, summer programs, tutoring, and more.
 You may want to attach copies of papers or projects.
 You can include your resume, but remind teachers not to include these in their recommendations.

-Tip 9.
-For paper recommendations, provide stamped envelopes addressed to the colleges.
+Tip 8.
+For the few colleges that still accept paper recommendations, provide stamped envelopes addressed to the colleges.
 Use your school’s address as the return address.
 Provide self-sealing envelopes.

-Tip 10.
+Tip 9.
 Keep track.
-On the common application, you can see when a teacher submits a recommendation.
+On the Common Application and often on Naviance, you can see when a teacher submits a recommendation.
 Each college also has tracking forms online.
 A week before the deadline, remind your teacher.
 Check two weeks after the deadline to check whether letters were received.
 If not, again, yet nicely, go back to your teacher.
-They occasionally have to resend letters.
 You are usually not penalized for letters that get in late.
 Just get your application materials in on time!!!

 Tip 10: If You Want: Consider giving teacher a little treat for helping you out.
 A gift card to Starbucks or Coffee Bean or a handmade thank you is nice.